Gwiz65/BetterMap/README.md

   - Provides markers for Start Towns, Deeds and Soulfall Stones with names displayed on mouseover

  - **Installation**
-   - Needs Ago's Client ModLauncher installed.
+   - Needs Ago's Client ModLauncher installed
-   - Needs Ago's ServerPack Client mod.
+   - Needs Ago's ServerPack Client mod
-   - Extract bettermap-x.x.zip into WurmLauncher directory.
+   - Extract bettermap-x.x.zip into WurmLauncher directory

 - **Starting BetterMap**
   - BetterMap can be toggled on/off from the Main Menu (esc)